NameInClass Baby name predictor

 Common questions about the name Ruby

 Unlikely.
-With around 1,020 UK babies named Ruby per year, your child will almost certainly be the only Ruby in his class, and possibly the only one in the whole school.
+With around 1,032 UK babies named Ruby per year, your child will almost certainly be the only Ruby in their class, and possibly the only one in the whole school.

 The name Ruby has Latin origins and means "Red gemstone; deep red colour".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.